-Communication station - configuration dialog box
+Communication station - a configuration dialogue box

-The editing of all objects in the process D2000 CNF is being performed in the configuration dialog box, a specific part of which is common for all editable objects and another part depends on the type of edited object.
+The editing of all objects in the process D2000 CNF is being performed in the configuration dialogue box, a specific part of which is common for all editable objects and another part depends on the type of edited object.

 Selection of an object value type.
 For communication station it is St-Station.

 The selection of one of four modes of the communication line.
-For lines of Serial, "Serial Line Redundant", "Serial System&Line Redundant" and "Moxa IP Serial Library" categories, there is possible to define several sets (up to 4) of communication parameters.
-The value of Line mode parameter determines, which of the sets will be used for communication with this station.
+For lines of Serial, "Serial Line Redundant", "Serial System&Line Redundant" and "Moxa IP Serial Library" categories, it is possible to define several sets (up to 4) of communication parameters.
+The value of the Line mode parameter determines, which of the sets will be used for communication with this station.

-Invalidate I/O tags when station is off
+Invalidate I/O tags when the station is off

 If the parameter is checked, the values of I/O tags, the parent of which is the station, will be Invalid when the station is off (the state StOFF).
 Otherwise, the values of I/O tags are the last values before switching off the station.